Paisley Abbey: External architectural details

 Paisley Abbey has been rebuilt and its original design modified as a result of the building being destroyed in 1307, its tower's collapse in the 16th century, and general disrepair that occurred as the result of time and weather.
-Notably, during a restoration project that took place in the 1990s, a stonemason from Edinburgh hired to replace twelve crumbling stone gargoyles erected one bearing a strong resemblance to the space creature from the 1979 science fiction film Alien, starring Sigourney Weaver.
+During a restoration project that took place in the 1990s, a stonemason from Edinburgh hired to replace twelve crumbling stone gargoyles erected one bearing a strong resemblance to the space creature from the 1979 science fiction film Alien.
 A picture of the gargoyle went viral in 2013, though a photograph of the statue first surfaced on the internet in 1997.
 In 2002, it was confirmed the abbey would be subject to a 10-year-long restoration project.

 Current congregation

 Paisley Abbey is used for worship services every Sunday.
 Since the Reformation the Abbey has served as a parish church in the Church of Scotland.
 In 2002 the congregation had 823 members.
 The minister (since December 2022) is the Reverend Jim Gibson.